 If it’s an island retreat you want where you can venture into the Reef, there is Hamilton Island, Hayman Island, Heron Island, Daydream Island, Lizard Island and others.

 Sadly, some Queensland island resorts are in disrepair.
-South Molle Island resort is in ruins and has been closed for years, as is Dunk Island resort, both due to ruins incurred from cyclones.
-Hayman Island only just recently reopened after its revamping following cyclone devastation also and it is stunning.
+South Molle Island resort is in ruins and has been closed for years, as is Dunk Island resort, both due to damage incurred from cyclones.
+Hayman Island only just recently reopened after its revamping, following cyclone devastation also, and it is stunning.

-- The Gondwana Rainforests – 60,000 hectare in southeast Queensland.
+- The Gondwana Rainforests – 60,000 hectares in southeast Queensland.

 - Riversleigh Fossil Site – part of earth’s evolutionary history located in Boodjamulla.

-- The Reef is not only a Heritage Site, but also one of the Wonders of the World.
+- The Great Barrier Reef, the world’s largest living ecosystem.
+The Reef is not only a Heritage Site, but also one of the Wonders of the World.
 It’s the largest coral reef which is 2300 kilometres long and the biggest living thing on the planet.
 There are 1500 species of fish and 300 types of coral in the reef.
 You can go swimming, diving, snorkelling and sailing in the magnificent waters of the Great Barrier Reef.
 I enjoyed snorkelling here with my children many years ago, and it was a magical experience sharing that with them.
 It is something everyone should do at least once, and it’s perfect for all ages and swimming abilities.
 I recommend going on an organised tour like one of those listed below, where you are taken out to a pontoon in the middle of the reef.

 There are more than 200 national parks to explore in Queensland.
 Some of them are: